medibloc/panacea-js-old/docs/medjs-cryptography.rst

 1. ``accessKey`` - ``String`` : The access key to decrypt data using symmetric key algorithm.
 If not given, empty string is used.
 2. ``encryptedData`` - ``String`` : The encrypted data.

-.. note:: In decryption, ``encryptedData`` must be the string generated through ``Cryptography.encrypt``.
+.. note:: In decryption, ``encryptedData`` must be the string generated through ``Cryptography.encryptData``.
 If not, this function returns a wrong result.

 -------
 Returns